 Like many others writers, I am always full of ideas and thoughts.
 The best way for me to deal with this is to write and share it via articles and books.
-At this moment I (co) authored fourteen management books.
-The latest two books are:
+At this moment I (co) authored fifteen management books.
+The latest books is :

 The first book I wrote is the management novel: ‘Every day when the sun rises’.
 It is about the history of the community economy, the basis for Blockchain Organizing.
 It’s a book to touch and inspire people with new thinking and a new organization model via an exciting story.
 This management novel describes the history of the community economy through the eyes of the two main characters: Miles and Susan.
 In their quest for another world, where companies and banks are no longer in the center of doing business, they develop a new vision and a new organizational model.
 ‘Every day when the sun rises’ is not an ordinary management book, but an exciting and easy-to-read story.
 This novel gives an inspiring and playful picture of a new future.
 Susan is studying organizational science and conducts her graduate research in Miles’s organization.
 You travel with them in their quest for another world.
 A world in which corporations, central governments and traditional markets are no longer self-evident.
 The book asks questions like: Why do we work?
 Why do we organize work?
 Why do companies actually exist and what is their meaning for our prosperity and our life?